MARIN MAN TO MAN: ABOUT US

 lives are being threatened.
 It's natural they get the biggest

-share of attention and sympathy," one group member once
+share of attention and sympathy," a group member once

 noted.
 He sighed heavily, then added: "But I would like

-loathe the stepchild-status breast cancer gives them.
+loathe the stepchild-status these diseases give them.
 But the

 marvelous synergy of our Marin Man to Man group often acts as